desireealexia/studio-ghibli-quiz/README.md

 - **[GitHub](https://github.com/):** The project code was stored in a GitHub repository.
 - **[GitHub Pages](https://pages.github.com/):** Used to deploy the website, making it accessible to users online.
 - **[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/):** Used for evaluating the website’s accessibility, which led to the identification and resolution of the redundant link issue.
+- **[W3C Markup Validation Service](https://validator.w3.org/):** Used to check the validity of HTML code and ensure compliance with web standards.
+- **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/):** Used to validate CSS and ensure proper formatting and adherence to standards.

 # Credits